sebastiancarlos/sway-talisman/README.md

   is called from a terminal running in the Sway/i3 scratchpad.

 - After running it, the scratchpad is hidden.
-This is meant to simulate the UX of an application launcher like rofi, but from a terminal running in the scratchpad.
+This is meant to simulate the UX of an application launcher like `rofi`, but from a terminal running in the scratchpad.

 Options:
   -w, --workspace=<value>   Launch the command in the given workspace.